What Is a Compa Ratio & How to Calculate It

 - Experience

-I do recommend using market comparison salary tools to help guide your analysis.
-These resources compile vast amounts of data and break it down to minute levels of detail, giving you accurate pay information for similar positions.
 You may find that some roles are not exact matches, so you will need to make some adjustments to your analysis.
 For example, the same job title in Chicago may command a lower salary in Tulsa, so you will need to review specific jobs in your market to make sure you’re getting an accurate average.

 Do not use a single website as your source, but instead use several.
 This may seem time-consuming, but it will help ensure that you get the most comprehensive data that includes not only the job title but also your specific location and qualifications for the position you are analyzing.

-Tip: You don’t want to base your compa ratio on an unrelated industry or on similar job titles without considering the specific job duties.
+You don’t want to base your compa ratio on an unrelated industry or on similar job titles without considering the specific job duties.
 Many times, companies will simply look at job title comparisons without considering that other companies may use job titles very differently.

-Pay Bands
+Calculate Pay Bands

 A pay band is a range of compensation each job should fit within.
 Along with the compa ratio, you should also calculate pay bands for each role.
 This will help you determine how much of an increase you may be able to pay employees who need a bump to stay competitive.

 Is it necessary to know a pay band when discussing compa ratios?
 Yes, because a pay band gives you the full range of what you should be paying an employee.
-The compa ratio helps you determine a specific target point and the pay band gives you room to move around that point.
+The compa ratio helps you determine a specific target point, and the pay band gives you room to move around that point.

 Why Businesses Use Compa Ratio